 Purely ligamentous injuries can be a cause of wrist pain after a fall on an outstretched hand in the setting of normal radiographs.

 Wrist fractures include fractures that affect the distal ends of the radius, ulna, and carpus.
 Fractures of the distal radius (DRF) are one of the most common injuries.
 The distal radius is defined as the distal one third of the radius.
 DRFs may be extra-, intra-, or partial articular and are regularly accompanied with an ulnar styloid fracture.

 Fractures associated with a radiographic appearance that is essentially normal with respect to extra- and intra-articular anatomy are considered nondisplaced.
-All other fractures (i.e., all fractures with loss of anatomical contours) are considered to be displaced.
-Clearly, all displacements are not the same and some fractures are associated with greater anatomical deformity than others.
+All other fractures (i.e., all fractures with loss of anatomic contours) are considered to be displaced.
+Clearly, all displacements are not the same and some fractures are associated with greater anatomic deformity than others.
 Fractures associated with an open wound are considered open fractures.

 History and exam

 - history of trauma or osteoporosis

 - absent pulse

 - plain radiographs of the wrist